-- Maintenance of a C average in all academy coursework. - Participation in student conferences and job shadowing. - Completion of a large-scale networking project during the senior year. - Upon completion of academy program, students will be encouraged to sit for the CISCO Certified Network Associate Exam.
+- Maintain a C average in all academy coursework. - Participate in student conferences and job shadowing. - Complete a large-scale networking project during the senior year. - Upon completion of academy program, students will be encouraged to sit for the CISCO Certified Network Associate Exam.